Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Analysis of the stochastic Hopf bifurcation

 For more generality, let us consider a dynamical system with flow $S_t, t \ge 0$, generated by the smooth vector field $V_0$ on the $N$-dimensional Euclidean space $\mathbb{R}^N$.
-Assume that the flow has a hyperbolic limit cycle $\Gamma$ with basin of attraction $U_\Gamma \subseteq \mathbb{R}^N$, so that the isochrons $W_s(p)$ at any point $p$ on $\Gamma$ can be defined as the stable foliation of $\Gamma$; see Section \ref{sec:normalForm}.
+Assume that the flow has a hyperbolic limit cycle $\Gamma$ with basin of attraction $U_\Gamma \subseteq \mathbb{R}^N$, so that the isochrons $W_{ss}(p)$ at any point $p$ on $\Gamma$ can be defined as the stable foliation of $\Gamma$; see Section~\ref{sec:normalForm}.
 Consider then the SDE \eqref{eq:SDEFields} {\mk in which the} deterministic field $V_0$ is perturbed by $m$ smooth vector fields $\{V_i, {\mk 1 \leq i \le m}\}$ {\mk each multiplied by independent one-dimensional} Wiener processes.
-We would like to know when the interaction of this stochastic forcing with the isochrons allows for the parabolic H\"ormander condition (\ref{eq:HCondition}) in $U_\Gamma$ to be fulfilled.
-The following proposition is proved in \ref{sec:proofIso}, as a direct consequence of the definition of the Lie derivative in terms of pullback {\mk of a vector field by a diffeomorphism}. \begin{prop} If the vector fields $\{V_i, {\mk 1 \leq i \le m}\}$ of the stochastic forcing in (\ref{eq:fieldSDE}) are tangent at all $q$ in $U_\Gamma$ to the isochron $W_s(p)$ passing through $q$, then, for each $q$, the {\mk vector} space \bes \cup_{k \ge 1} \Span\{V(q): V \in \mathcal{V}_k\}, \ees generated by the vector fields $V_0$ and $\{V_i, {\mk 1 \leq i \le m}\}$ according to (\ref{eq:generatorLie}) is also tangent at $q$ to the isochron $W_s(p)$.
-Moreover, the parabolic H\"ormander condition (\ref{eq:HCondition}) is not fulfilled, since the direction transverse to the isochrons is not spanned by $\cup_{k \ge 1} \Span\{V(q): V \in \mathcal{V}_k\}$. \end{prop}
+We would like to know when the interaction of this stochastic forcing with the isochrons allows for the parabolic H\"ormander condition~\eqref{eq:HCondition} in $U_\Gamma$ to be fulfilled.
+The following Theorem~\ref{thm:isoHypo} is proved in Appendix~\ref{sec:proofIso}, as a direct consequence of the definition of the Lie derivative in terms of pullback {\mk of a vector field by a diffeomorphism}. \begin{thm} If, for some point $q$ in $U_\Gamma$, the vector fields $\{V_i, {\mk 1 \leq i \le m}\}$ of the stochastic forcing in~\eqref{eq:fieldSDE} are all tangent to the isochron $W_{ss}(p)$ passing through $q$, then the {\mk vector} space \bes \cup_{k \ge 1} \Span\{V(q): V \in \mathcal{V}_k\}, \ees generated by the vector fields $V_0$ and $\{V_i, {\mk 1 \leq i \le m}\}$ according to~\eqref{eq:generatorLie} is also tangent at $q$ to the isochron $W_{ss}(p)$. \end{thm} Keeping the same notations, the contraposition of Theorem~\ref{thm:isoHypo} yields the following corollary. \begin{coro} For the parabolic H\"ormander condition~\eqref{eq:HCondition} to be fulfilled, it is necessary that, for each point $q$ in $U_\Gamma$, at least one of the vector fields in $\{V_i, {\mk 1 \leq i \le m}\}$ is transverse to the isochron passing through this point. \end{coro}